Tux/Release-Checklist/Checklist.md

 # Multiple perl versions

-If you have multiple perls installed on your system, test your module or release with all of them before doing the release.
+If you have multiple perls installed on your system, test your module or release with all of the versions that you claim to support before doing the release.
 Best would be to test with a threaded perl and a non-threaded perl.
-If you can test with a mixture of -Duselongdouble and 32bit/64bit perls, that would be even better.
+If you can test with a mixture of `-Duselongdouble` and 32bit/64bit perls, that would be even better.

 ``` sh
  $ perl -wc lib/Foo/Bar.pm